 Candidates must demonstrate English language fluency.
 Institutes are rigorous and demanding programs; participants will be expected to handle substantial reading assignments in English and to fully and actively participate in all seminar and panel discussions.
 English fluency is vital to a successful experience in the Institute, both for your participant and participants from other countries.

-- Can a candidate who is a dual citizen (U.S. and Portuguese) participate in Study of the U.S. Institutes?
-No. U.S. citizens and permanent residents (green card holders) are NOT eligible to participate in this program.
+- S. citizens and permanent residents (green card holders) are NOT eligible to participate in this program.